Cray-HPE/docs-csm/troubleshooting/known_issues/sms_health_check.md

 ### Invalid CFS component

-If a CFS component exists with a 0-length string for its `id` field, then it may cause the `cmsdev` CFS subtest to fail.
+If a CFS component exists with a zero-length string for its `id` field, then it may cause the `cmsdev` CFS subtest to fail.
 The `cmsdev` test failure symptom will depend on the version of `cmsdev` being run.
 (See the [Version](#version) section above for details on how to find the version).